Click to learn more about our team.

 Kate is a nationally certified school psychologist within EASTCONN's Psychological and Behavioral Consultation Services department.
 She received her Masters of Education and Certificate of Advanced Graduate Study from the School Psychology program at the University of Massachusetts Boston and her Bachelor's degree in Psychology from Loyola University of Maryland.
 Prior to joining the EASTCONN team, Kate worked in the greater Boston area, as well as other schools in southeastern Connecticut.
 She has extensive experience with the K-12 population and enjoys the unique developmental characteristics of all age groups.
 In particular, Kate has studied the benefits of mindfulness and yoga, including how to incorporate those tools into the school environment.
 In Spring 2014, she partnered with the Yale Child Study Center to conduct a research study on the impact of practicing mindfulness on adolescent anxiety.
 In her role with EASTCONN, Kate supports several public school districts with comprehensive psychological services and evaluations.

-Dr. Chris Barclay is a postdoctoral fellow in EASTCONN’s Psychological and Behavioral Consultation Services department.
+Dr. Chris Barclay is an Educational & Behavioral Consultant at EASTCONN’s Psychological and Behavioral Consultation Services department.
 He received his B.S. with research honors from Georgia State University and worked as a counselor for the nationally-acclaimed Summer Treatment Program at the Center for Children and Families in Miami.
 He was awarded the Delores Auzenne Fellowship to attend the University of South Florida, where he earned his Ed.S. and Ph.D. in school psychology and completed an interdisciplinary training program at the Florida Center for Inclusive Communities, a University Center for Excellence in Developmental Disabilities.
-He has experience collaborating with teachers, families, and leadership teams in the implementation of evidence-based practices in educational, pediatric, clinical, and recreational settings.
-His research interests include universal behavioral health screening, classroom management, and equitable school disciplinary practices.
+Dr. Barclay is a Nationally Certified School Psychologist (NCSP) and Board Certified Behavior Analyst (BCBA) and has served as an adjunct faculty member at the University of Connecticut, teaching a graduate level course on single-case research design.
+He has experience collaborating with teachers, families, and leadership teams in the implementation of evidence-based practices in general education, special education, pediatric, clinical, and recreational settings.

 Jessica Miglio, BCBA, M.S.
 Ed.